Kuifje02/vrpy/paper/paper.md

 | :------------------------------: |
 |  *Figure 1: Column Generation*   |

-The master problem is a set partitioning linear formulation, while the sub problem is a shortest elementary path problem with *resource constraints*, hence the interest of using the ``cspy`` library [@cspy] which is designed to solve such problems.
+The master problem is a set partitioning linear formulation and is solved with the open source solver CLP of COIN-OR [@johnjforrest_2020], while the sub problem is a shortest elementary path problem with *resource constraints*.
+It is solved with the help of the  ``cspy`` library [@cspy] which is specifically designed for such problems.

+<!---
 # Examples

-<!---
 The package has been used in the following examples:

 - [`vrpy`](https://github.com/Kuifje02/vrpy) : vehicle routing framework which solves different variants of the vehicle routing problem (including capacity constraints and time-windows) using column generation.
 The framework has been tested on standard vehicle routing instances.
 - [`cgar`](https://github.com/torressa/cspy/tree/master/examples/cgar) : Complex example using column generation applied to the aircraft recovery problem.
 - [`jpath`](https://github.com/torressa/cspy/tree/master/examples/jpath) : Simple example showing the necessary graph adaptations and the use of custom resource extension functions.
 -->

-# Acknowledgements

 # References